haum/laumio/doc/source/api.rst

 The Laumio can be controlled using the bare-UDP API using simple HEX commands sent on the **port 6969**.
 It can alternatively receive commands from a REST API.
-Three different features can be set : the pixel, ring and the whole Laumio at once.
+Four different features can be set : the pixel, ring, column and the whole Laumio at once.
 Additionnaly, some animations can be triggered.

 The leds are disposed in 4 branches of three LED plus one at the top.
 They are numbered